alexewerlof/my-linkedin-history/README.md

 # My LinkedIn History

-Ever wanted to search your post history but found the LinkedIn UI (site or mobile app) completely useless?
+Ever wanted to search your LinkedIn post history but found the LinkedIn UI (site or mobile app) completely useless?

-Now you can! 🎉
+Now you can do that! 🎉

 This repo basically provides a simple interface to explore the contents of a LinkedIn data take out zip file.

 ## How to use it

 - [Download your full LinkedIn data](https://www.linkedin.com/help/linkedin/answer/a1339364/downloading-your-account-data) and put it somewhere in your computer (it usually takes a few days till you get the full archive in `.zip` format)
-- Run the server: `node server.js --zip <path_to_your_zip_file> [--port <port>]`
-- Open the web page that it prints and see all your posts in one page
+- Run the app and open the local web page that it prints

+Now you see all your posts in one page.

-- To search this page, use the browser's standard search function
+To search this page, use the browser's standard search function.

-## How does it work?

-- `server.js` creates a tiny node server that unzips the CSV files on the fly
-- `index.html` loads `index.js` which sends a request to get the CSV content in JSON format and render it in the browser

 # How to run it